Joecheong2006/projects/README.md

 # Personal Projects

-This folder contains a collection of personal projects exploring compilers, graphics, simulations, algorithms, and various utilities.
-Each directory represents an independent project, experiment, or tool.
+This repository contains a collection of personal projects I built primarily during high school, starting from the pandemic period when I first began seriously learning programming.
+These projects document my progress — from early experiments to more advanced work in compilers, graphics, and simulations.

+In Summer 2024, I challenged myself to deepen my understanding of computer science by writing my own compiler in C and exploring graphics programming and physical simulations.
+Many of the projects here are the direct result of that effort.

 ## Project Overview